satellite-image-deep-learning/techniques/README.md

 * [Computer Vision With OpenStreetMap and SpaceNet — A Comparison](https://medium.com/the-downlinq/computer-vision-with-openstreetmap-and-spacenet-a-comparison-cc70353d0ace)
 * [url-map](https://simonwillison.net/2022/Jun/12/url-map/) -> A tiny web app to create images from OpenStreetMap maps
 * [Label Maker](https://github.com/developmentseed/label-maker) -> a library for creating machine-learning ready data by pairing satellite images with OpenStreetMap (OSM) vector data.
 [Example usage with dask using Planetary Computer](https://github.com/microsoft/PlanetaryComputerExamples/blob/main/tutorials/label-maker-dask.ipynb)
+* [baremaps](https://github.com/baremaps/baremaps) -> Create custom vector tiles from OpenStreetMap and other data sources with Postgis and Java.

 ## QGIS
 A popular open source alternative to ArcGIS, QGIS is a desktop appication written in python and extended with plugins which are essentially python scripts